tonghuikang/blog/_posts/2025-10-20-delivering-ai-instructions.md

 Before this concept, the default recommendation to improve your experience with your favorite AI product was to add more instructions in the system instructions - for Claude Code you add to CLAUDE.md, for other AI coding tools you add to AGENTS.md, for ChatGPT and Claude.ai you write some preference about yourself.

-Maybe this is good enough for a hobby project or to just slightly align the model to your biggest preference, but for larger projects where you need to collaborate this becomes unsustainable.
+Maybe this is good enough for a hobby project or to just slightly align the model to your biggest preference, but for larger projects where you need to collaborate, this becomes unsustainable.

 We should not dump all the instructions for the AI model (Claude-Sonnet-4.5, GPT-5) to process.
 Hence we have **progressive disclosure** - we deliver the instructions to the model in stages as needed.

+The concept of progressive disclosure is not new - there is already a Wikipedia [page](https://en.wikipedia.org/wiki/Progressive_disclosure).
+When you first use a well-designed product, you will not be introduced to all the advanced and rarely used features immediately.
+A well-designed product should be easy to learn and less error prone.
+This concept is being applied to how AI models interact with the environment.
+A well-built environment should progressively disclose instructions to the AI model.

 I think it is worth it to explore the whole design space of how instructions are delivered to AI - which is what I hope to do here.